I'm Not a Robot: Ratings

+In the table above, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.; NR denotes that the episode did not rank in the top 20 daily programs on that date.;

 Adaptation

 In 2023, Disney+ Hotstar announced that it would create an Indian Tamil-language adaptation of the series.
 The remake titled MY3 is directed by M. Rajesh and stars Hansika Motwani, Shanthanu Bhagyaraj, and Mugen Rao.